sundayScoop/EthanGo/README.md

 # EthanGo
 To build on networking and GitHub skills

+## Usage
+1. Run both client and server on same host.
+2. You will be able to send messges from one program to the other.
+3. To terminate the progrm cleanly, type in 'end'.

+## Mission
 This chat program will be built to eventually encompass everything needed for a good chat.
 Privacy, efficiency and speed will the pillars of which the program is built.